Kautenja/PotatoChips/README.md

     reference clock rate (which is something like _3579545Hz_).
 -   **4-bit Amplifier** A 4-bit amplifier controls the output level of each oscillator with mixer sliders and CV inputs
+-   **Channel Mixer:** Mix the voices together internally with hard clipping and aliasing.

 See the [Manual][MegaTone] for more information about the features of this module.